All Episodes

 I've cooked for you.

-Uh the one the best steak you ever had in your life.
+The best steak you ever had in your life.

-And and I grilled that steak, and you even said, Hannity, the best steak I ever had in my life.
+And I grilled that steak, and you even said, Hannity, the best steak I ever had in my life.

 The one good thing about New York that makes New York one of the most unique cities on earth, it has the best pizza on the face of the earth.

-Um, there's no place I've been to that can match it.
+There's no place I've been to that can match it.

-Now, I like cold-fired thin crust pizza.
+Now, I like cold-fired, thin-crust pizza.

 That's what I like.